 Home

-We are excited to announce the recipients of the 2023 Akira Suzuki Awards.
-Congratulations to the 2023 Akira Suzuki Award winner Professor Erick M. Carreira and the 2023 ICReDD Award winner Professor Frank Neese.
+We are excited to announce the recipients of the 2024 Akira Suzuki Awards.
+Congratulations to the 2024 Akira Suzuki Award winner Professor Gregory C. Fu of the California Institute of Technology and the 2024 ICReDD Award winner Professor Alán Aspuru-Guzik of the University of Toronto.
 For more details on this year’s award recipients, please refer to the “Recipients” tab.

 The Akira Suzuki Awards were established in 2021 by the Akira Suzuki Award Organization Committee in commemoration of Professor Akira Suzuki being awarded the 2010 Nobel Prize in Chemistry, and to celebrate his 90th birthday.
 The purpose of the award is to recognize outstanding contributions to research in the discovery of chemical reactions, defined in the broadest sense, and to contribute to the advancement of science and technology.